Project

 Finally, you should send your Quarto document and any necessary data files to the next group member in your rotation schedule before the start of Lab 9.
 Be sure to consult the project rotation schedule on Moodle to double check you are sending your document to the right person, and to double check who you should expect to receive a document from.

-Phase 3: Summarization (Weeks 10-11)
+Phase 3: Summarization (Labs 10-11)

 To start Phase 3, you’ll receive a Quarto document from one of your group members.
 This document should already contain a general description of the data, so be sure to read it, and note any questions that you have.